Depression & Mental Health

 Evidence-Based Approaches to Treating Depression

 Several treatment approaches have been shown to help individuals recover from depression.
+The right approach depends on the type and severity of depression and is determined through clinical evaluation.

 Psychological Therapies

 Therapies such as cognitive behavioural therapy (CBT) help individuals identify and modify unhelpful thought patterns and behaviours.
+Other evidence-based approaches include behavioural activation, interpersonal therapy (IPT), and supportive psychotherapy.

 Medication